-the ground.
-Additionally, underground lines can produce higher levels of magnetic fields directly above them at ground level because these lines are located closer to you than overhead lines, although the strength of the magnetic field from underground lines falls away more quickly with distance than from overhead lines.
-But, compared to overhead lines, underground lines are significantly more expensive to install, more difficult to repair and can have greater environmental impacts.
-Since current research results provide no conclusive connection between EMF exposure and health effects, burying lines isn't a reasonable alternative.
+Yes.
+Because magnetic fields are not shielded by ordinary materials, burying power lines won't keep the fields from passing through the ground.
+In fact, underground lines can produce higher levels of magnetic fields directly above the line at ground level because these lines are located closer to you (5 feet below) compared to overhead lines (25 to 30 feet above).
+However, the strength of the magnetic field from underground lines falls away more quickly to the side with distance than from overhead lines because of the way the lines are built.

+Compared to overhead lines, underground lines are significantly more expensive to install (up to 10 to 20 times more expensive), more difficult to repair and can have greater environmental impacts because of the disturbance of the soil to install the underground lines.
+Since recent research results provide no conclusive connection between EMF exposure and health effects, burying lines isn't a reasonable alternative.